isomerpages/sentosa-corp/_eia-reports/Deep Gravity Sewers Study.md

 The EMMP will monitor construction activities and ensure appropriate monitoring and management procedures are in place.</p>
 <p></p>
+<p>The Technical Memo II provides an update on the following changes to the
+design of the proposed DGS system layout as summarised:</p>
+<p>• Omission/ Removal of main manhole worksite (i.e. MH21);</p>
+<p>• Minor changes/reduction of manhole worksite areas (i.e. MH22, MH24);
+and</p>
+<p>• Omission/Removal of pipeline alignment and manhole worksites between
+MH3 and MH28 (i.e. MH29, MH30, MH31, MH32).</p>
+<p></p>
+<p>These key changes in design only include omission of alignment, manhole
+worksite or reduction of manhole worksite area.
+As the impact assessment in Environmental Study Final Report Rev C and Environmental Study Technical Memo Rev A is conservative, covering the worst-case scenarios, reassessment was not carried out.
+The summary of impact significance shown in the table above remains applicable.</p>
+<p></p>
+<p>The Technical Memo II also details the impact assessment of demolition
+of pumping stations as summarized in the table below.</p>
+<p></p>
 <p>Further details can be found in the associated reports from the Environmental
 Study.</p>
 <p></p>